 NXI: NASH EXPERIMENTAL

-Kehrig-Flajole was an appropriate choice for the project: William Flajole had previously been a designer at the coachbuilder Murray, where he had led the development of a compact car proposal for Ford.
-The proposal had been flatly rejected by Henry Ford II in 1945, but after the end of the war, Flajole began giving public lectures on the virtues of smaller cars.
+Kehrig-Flajole was an appropriate choice for the project; William Flajole had previously been a designer at the coachbuilder Murray, where he had led the development of a compact car proposal for Ford.
+The proposal had been rejected by Henry Ford II in 1945, but after the end of the war, Flajole began giving public lectures on the virtues of smaller cars.
 His talks attracted the attention of Nash VP A.M.
 Wimble, who in turn suggested Flajole to George Mason.
 At Mason’s direction, Flajole created a series of sketches for the NXI project and then developed a prototype, based on a Fiat 500 “Topolino” imported for the purpose.
-The prototype, built in great secrecy at Kehrig-Flajole’s Utica, Michigan workshops, was completed by late 1949.
+The prototype, built in great secrecy at Kehrig-Flajole’s Utica, Michigan, workshops, was completed by late 1949.

 While Mason liked the results of Flajole’s work, he was still hesitant about public reaction.
-The Rambler was already small by American standards — 176 inches (4,470 mm) long on a 100-inch (2,540mm) wheelbase — but the Topolino-based NXI was fully 31 inches (79 cm) shorter with an 84-inch (2,134mm) wheelbase.
+The Rambler was already small by American standards — 175.8 inches (4,465 mm) long on a 100-inch (2,540mm) wheelbase — but the Topolino-based NXI was fully 31 inches (78.3 cm) shorter on an 84-inch (2,134mm) wheelbase.
 (By comparison, a 1950 Nash Ambassador was 210 inches (5,334 mm) long on a 121-inch (3,073mm) wheelbase and a 1950 Chevrolet was 197.5 inches (5,017 mm) long.)
 Mason decided to hedge his bets with a remarkably elaborate market research program.
-In early 1950, the NXI prototype was shown in a series of “Surviews” (surveys/previews — what today would be called focus groups) around the country.
-The results were promising, so Nash followed up by sending out more than a quarter of a million questionnaires entitled, “Does America Want the Economy Car?”
-The exceptionally candid questionnaire had pictures and specifications for the NXI, but admitted that it was strictly a trial balloon; no specific production model was planned.
-Response to the questionnaire was enthusiastic.

 THE AUSTIN SOLUTION